 Managing SCD is a lifelong journey, and the right resources can make all the difference.
-Here are some of the Early detection and screening are critical for managing Sickle Cell Disease (SCD).
+Early detection and screening are critical for managing sickle cell disease (SCD).
 Here are some resources available in Florida to help individuals and families take proactive steps:

 Every newborn in Florida is screened for SCD shortly after birth, ensuring early diagnosis and access to care.
 This program is a vital first step in addressing SCD.
 You can also contact Florida’s Newborn Screening Program for access forms for different options.